 Figure 1.6: Equisse Event (Group Image)

-An event showcases projects that are being run as part of Bristol 650.
+An event showcasing projects being run as part of Bristol 650.

 BRISTOL 650 AND BOOK LAUNCH

 [Wednesday 18th October]

 In order to guide our proposals, we had to collect data on what Bristol meant to the wider public.
-At a series of hosted events, we asked members of multiple communities the three words that described Bristol for them.
+At a series hosted events. we asked members of multiple communities for three words that described Bristol for them.

 These words were then collated and analysed, giving the team a blueprint for how the city saw itself.

 In collaboration with Bristol 650 and 'Alive', Studio Kinnect invites you to share what Bristol means to you.

 EQUISSE EVENT

 [Monday 30th October]